white-ceiling/scrobble-manager/README.md

 You can filter this CSV yourself to create a CSV containing ONLY the scrobble rows you want to delete.

 # Deleting scrobbles
-Use this command to delete your scrobbles when you have a CSV with only the scrobbles you want to delete.
+Use this command to delete your scrobbles when you have a CSV with ONLY the scrobbles you want to delete.
+Please do not use {user}_full_scrobbles.csv as the file (This will permanently delete all your scrobbles).
 Replace path_to.csv with the path to the CSV you are using.

 `scrobble_manager.delete_scrobbles_from_csv(scrobbles_for_deletion_csv)`